Aboushady/Export-Power-BI-to-Power-point/README.md

 ## Requirements:
 ### Software

 1- Python
 2- Power BI Desktop
 3- Power Point
 4- Anaconda [Optional]

 ### Packages

 1- Python-pptx
 2- imgkit
 3- Pandas
+4- Pythonnet,  package for .NET CLR
+5- Python-SSAS, module (ssas_api.py placed in the same folder as the main script you’d like to run)

 ### Libraries

 1- MSOLAP
 2- AMO
 3- ADOMD

 ## [Python as an “External Tool” for Power BI Desktop](https://dataveld.com/2020/07/20/python-as-an-external-tool-for-power-bi-desktop-part-1/)
 This is a guide on how to run a **python** script from within **Power BI**, it will point you to the configuration needed, and where to save the configuration files.
-In the following Python script I used his script to connect to power bi's model, so that will save you some time, to only learn how to setup the configuration and save its file.
+Also provides the python script to connect to PBI's model, Here I am simply reusing and referncing it to showing you some things you can do with this data.
+Hence, you can save you some time, by only refering to [part 2](https://dataveld.com/2020/07/21/python-as-an-external-tool-in-power-bi-desktop-part-2-create-a-pbitool-json-file/) to learn how to setup the configuration PBItool.jason file and where to save it, but I strongly suggest that you read the whole thing.

 ## EPPT "Export to Power Point" tool:
-For the sake of this guide, I created a sample Excel *EPPT_test_data.xlsx* sheet with some random data with the following fields:
+For the sake of this guide, I created a sample Excel sheet *EPPT_test_data.xlsx*  with some random data with the following fields:

 | Customer | Number of Purchases | Year |
 | -------- | ------------------- | ---- |